ahuang314/Roman_Data_Challenge/docs/running_mejiro.md

 # Generating Datasets

 !!! note
     It is not expected that participants will need to generate their own datasets to participate in this data challenge.
 If you would like a specific dataset generated for your science case, you can follow the instructions here or get in touch with us at [roman_data_challenge_submissions@stonybrook.edu](mailto:roman_data_challenge_submissions@stonybrook.edu).
+We recommend the latter.

 For participants who would like to generate their own datasets, these instructions walk through how to install and run `mejiro`, the simulation package used to generate the challenge datasets.